Kareeme246/term-anim/README.md

 ## CLI

-If you do not want to use the app, run the recorder directly from the project root:
+If you do not want to use the app, you can run the recorder directly from the project root:

 ```sh
 ./record.sh [theme] [speed] [loop-delay-ms]